Updated Post: 07/02/2020 | February 2020

 Alternatively, if you are short on time, why not pick just one section of the Glacier Express route?
 Many people plump for the St. Moritz to Chur section, which includes the Landwasser Viaduct.

 The Glacier Express: Final thoughts

 Whichever way you decide to travel this route, do make this journey at least once in your life.
-I travelled on the Glacier Express in September but I am thinking about when I might be able to repeat at least part of it in the winter when the landscape will look utterly different.
+I travelled on the Glacier Express in September but I hope to repeat at least part of it in the winter, when the landscape will look utterly different.

 - More Than The Matterhorn: The 7 Best Things To Do in Zermatt